Anger in bereavement - how counselling can help

 Anger is a common, normal response to bereavement.
 We get angry when we cannot control what is happening to us.
 It can be one of the most confusing feelings during bereavement, and is at the root of many problems in the grieving process.

-Where there was an ambivalent relationship with the deceased, there is often unresolved anger which people may have problems in expressing e.g. a denial of anger towards the dead person and/or an excess of anger to others.
+Where there was an ambivalent relationship with the deceased, there is often unresolved anger which people may have problems in expressing e.g. denial of anger towards the dead person or an excess of anger to others.
 Unless this is addressed, the grieving process may become ‘stuck’.

 Often grief includes a period of intense and sometimes difficult emotions frequently involving anger.
-Anger in bereavement can be a fluctuating emotion, and this ability to go in and out of emotions gives the mourner opportunity to enter deeper feelings at certain times whilst getting a little peace at others, so that they can gain strength.
+Anger in bereavement can be a fluctuating emotion.
+This ability to go in and out of emotions gives the mourner opportunity to enter deeper feelings at certain times whilst getting a little peace at others, so that they can gain strength.